UCL-Biosciences/2025-11-03-Biosciences/index.md

 - If you are interested in attending this workshop, contact me@example.com for more information

+{% endcomment %}

 <p id="who-can-attend">
     <strong>Who can attend?:</strong>
-    This workshop is open to ....
+    This workshop is open to UCL Biosciences staff and postgraduate students.
+Registrations exceeded capacity so attendance is limited to those who have received an email confirming your place.
 </p>
-{% endcomment %}

 <hr/>